iadvize/boxed-tag/README.md

 ## From iframe to host

-Sending message from the isolated sanboxed iframe to the host window.
+Sending message from the isolated boxed iframe to the host window.
 Use the `iAdvizeInterface` to add callbacks, that will be handled once the iadvize tag is loaded.

 ```js